Stacy Penner

 Personalized Cancer Radiotherapy

-Led by Dr. Christina Haston, the Personalized Cancer Radiotherapy cluster will be developing a blood test for individualized radiotherapy risk.
+Led by Dr. Christina Haston, the Personalized Cancer Radiotherapy Research Excellence Cluster will be developing a blood test for individualized radiotherapy risk.

 Currently, physicians constrain radiation doses to avoid severe damage, but for 95 per cent of patients, increased radiation doses may possibly increase the effectiveness of the treatment.
 The cluster’s aim is to develop a pre-treatment blood test for radiotherapy that, combined with information about individual traits (age, gender) and radiation dose, could provide more specific information on patients’ genetic risk of radiotherapy side effects.